The Insurance and Reinsurance Law Review: Sweden

 v Non-EEA insurance and reinsurance companies and insurance intermediaries

 Non-EEA insurers and reinsurers can only conduct insurance business in Sweden through a local branch or agency after obtaining authorisation from the SFSA.
 The same applies when a non-EEA insurance intermediary wishes to conduct activities in Sweden through a branch or permanent presence.

-However, non-EEA insurers and reinsurers may apply for authorisation with the SFSA to conduct marketing activities in Sweden for insurance for which the risk is situated therein, if these activities are conducted through mediation by an insurer authorised in Sweden, and both parties are part of the same group or have entered into a cooperation agreement.
+However, non-EEA insurers and reinsurers may apply for authorisation from the SFSA to conduct marketing activities in Sweden for insurance for which the risk is situated therein, if these activities are conducted through mediation by an insurer authorised in Sweden and both parties are part of the same group or have entered into a cooperation agreement.

 vi Restrictions on ownership and control